REDFLAG-bugs/Predict-Housing-Price/README.md

-Sure, here's a brief README file for your project:

----

 # Housing Price Prediction Project

 This project aims to predict housing prices using a machine learning model based on the [Boston Housing Dataset](https://www.kaggle.com/datasets/arunjangir245/boston-housing-dataset/data).
 The process includes data preprocessing, model training, evaluation, and visualization of results.
 The primary objective is to develop an accurate and interpretable model.